mkudija/mkudija.github.io/reading/notes/2021-01-27-The Spirit of the Liturgy.md

 # [*The Spirit of the Liturgy*](https://www.amazon.com/Spirit-Liturgy-Commemorative-Romano-Guardini/dp/1621642585/ref=sr_1_1?dchild=1&keywords=the+spirit+of+the+liturgy&qid=1611760722&sr=8-1) by Romano Guardini

 (San Francisco: Ignatius, 2018 [1918]), 98

+I'm glad they included the original that Ratzinger's more recent book was based off in this commemorative edition from Ignatius press.
+I was on the fence about whether to read it but am glad I did.
+The weight and beauty of tradition just pours forth from this little volume and makes you see the liturgy in a new light.

 ## The Prayer of the Liturgy